IEEE ISMAR 2026 · Bari, Italy

 Publication

 Accepted papers will be submitted for inclusion in the IEEE Digital Library.
+Camera-ready versions must be prepared using the IEEE VGTC format.

 Organizers